DJV22/Hound_PVE/README.md

     - `pct set 101 -mp1 /tank-fileserver/share,mp=/share`
    - tank-fileserver media
     - `pct set 101 -mp2 /tank-fileserver/media,mp=/srv/media`
+   - verify using zfs list

+   !!!!!!!!!!!!!!!!!!!!!!!!!!
+THIS IS A PLACEHOLDER FOR AFTER I DEFOG MY BRAIN!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

    - Use your browser to connect to the GUI.
    - We will now prepare the offered Samba shares.
 Go to the Samba configuration
    - Select cdrom and Delete Selected Shares.
    - Select storage and the configuration page will appear.
    - Rename storage to share, and change the "Directory to share" to /share, then Save.
    - Add System users and groups through https://fileserver:12321/useradmin/?xnavigation=1.
-For example, let's create the username "bob" by selllecting the Create a new user button.
       - Example crafthound user is created here
       - Create known users
-         - crafthound - id 1000
+         - crafthound
-         - tootsie - id 1001
+         - tootsie
-         - djshadow - id 1002
+         - djshadow

-   - Setup options for mediaserver container
+   - Setup options for fileserver container
      - `automatially boot yes`
      - `start order should be 2`

   - Add media folders on gui of samba server and share with correct settings
+   - home - should alrady exist with path equal to all home directories and security set to read/write to all known users
+   - share - should have been created from changing storage above
+   - media - create a new file share, name it media, directory to share /srv/media both available and browseable set to yes click save

   - Setting permissions for folders
-   - I used the settings `chmod 2770 (name of directory)` this allows users and group Read and Write access, but others have no access.
-Change as you need.
-Search Debian permission explanation ubuntu for more information
+  - from the pve console make sure to configure settings accordingly
+   - both the share and the media folder should be mirrored with settings
+   - owner should be equal to "fileserver root" = to id 100000, use command from pve console ` root@pve:~# chown 100000:100000 /tank-fileserver/share`
+   - group should be equal to "fileserver users" = to 100100, use command from pve console `chgrp -Rv 100100 /tank-fileserver/share/`
+  - Be sure to set permissions for share and amedia folders using the following commands
+   - `chmod 2770 /tank-fileserver/share/`
-   -
+   - `chmod 2770 /tank-fileserver/media/`

+   - verify changes took place with the command `ls -la /tank-fileserver/`

 ---------------------------------------------------------------
 7. WEB SERVER CREATION